FonRiego/exquisitapp/README.md

 #### [Try it here](https://exquisit-app.herokuapp.com/)

 ## About
 exquisit.app is a social platform where registered users can create stories from gifs.
+The idea is loosely based on the [Exquisit Corpse surrealist game](https://en.wikipedia.org/wiki/Exquisite_corpse).

 This project was developed in *Ironhack's Web Development Bootcamp* back-end module and was featured as one of the top 3 best projects.